b20896916/Psychological-Testing-Project/README.md

 ## Descriptive Statistics
 ### Description
-It generates the count, mean, std, min, quartiles, max, skewness, and kurtosis of each item, including age, sex, and relationship status.
+It generates the count, mean, std, min, quartiles, max, skewness, kurtosis and **mean difference** (Nov.
+7 update, high 1/3 minus low 1/3) of each item, including age, sex, and relationship status.

 The output is in a csv file named `descriptive_stat.csv`, below is an example:
 ```